Dismissal due to mental illness or burnout – is that legal?

 Employers may ask about an illness during employment, but employees are not legally obliged to disclose the cause.

 Employees may voluntarily share information, which could allow workplace adjustments that prevent dismissal.
-However, this decision should always be discussed with a doctor and lawyer in advance.
+However, this decision should always be discussed with a doctor and a lawyer in advance.

-Calculate severance pay now free of charge
+• Calculate your individual severance pay for free

-Immediate termination due to mental illness
+Termination without notice due to mental illness

 It is usually not possible to dismiss someone immediately due to mental or physical illness.
 Courts generally expect employers to wait until the end of the ordinary notice period.